+http://ec.europa.eu/enlargement/pdf/key documents/2012/package/ba rapport 2012 en.pdf

-http://ec.europa.eu/enlargement/pdf/key_documents/2012/package/ba_rapport_2012_en.pdf Assistance under IPA focused on social protection and inclusion of children (€1.4 million), sustainable return (€0.5 million) and support to the implementation of the action plans under the Roma Strategy (€0.5 million).
-Ongoing projects under EIDHR in 2012 were mainly contracted in 2009 for an overall amount of €1.1 million.
+Assistance under IPA focused on social protection and inclusion of children ( $\in$ 1.4 million), sustainable return ( $\in$ 0.5 million) and support to the implementation of the action plans under the Roma Strategy ( $\in$ 0.5 million).
+Ongoing projects under EIDHR in 2012 were mainly contracted in 2009 for an overall amount of $\in$ 1.1 million.
 Priorities include civil, political, economic, social and cultural rights.
 EIDHR grant contracts awarded during 2012 addressed the fight against discrimination against women, the Protection of Children, improving access to the right to work of people with disabilities and others.
-A €485.000 project "the Youth Peace Advocates in Eastern Bosnia and Herzegovina" was completed in June 2012.
+A $\in$ 485.000 project "the Youth Peace Advocates in Eastern Bosnia and Herzegovina" was completed in June 2012.